Singular-MOL/dialogic-intelligence/docs/DIA_Formalization(English).md

 This document presents a complete specification of the **Dialogic Intelligence Architecture (DIA)**, addressing structural amnesia in AI through a dual-layer computational memory model.
 The architecture provides:

-* fact preservation and stable identity,
+* fact preservation and stable identity
-* reproducible states,
+* reproducible states
-* strict role-based access control (RBAC),
+* strict role-based access control (RBAC)
-* adaptability for physical-world interfaces (robotics, industrial systems).
+* adaptability for physical-world interfaces (robotics, industrial systems)

 The system is designed for tens of thousands of active users, with a theoretical limit in the millions — bounded only by database throughput.
 Experiments demonstrate an increase in memory accuracy from 10–20% to 90–95% while reducing computational resource usage by 85%.

-**Keywords:** AI architecture, long-term memory, AI identity, AI ethics, RBAC, reproducibility, computational self-reflection.
+**Keywords:** AI architecture, long-term memory, AI identity, AI ethics, RBAC, reproducibility, structured memory.

 ---